All

 Eye Health & General Information

 Diabetic retinopathy is one of the most serious complications to affect diabetics.
-The cause for its gravity is simple: it can potentially lead to blindness.
+The cause for its gravity is simple: it can lead to blindness.

 Today, we’ll help you understand diabetic retinopathy, covering everything from its causes to the best ways to manage it.